theXiaoWang/Movie-Generator/README.md

 <br/>

-# Movie Plot Generator
+# Movie Generator

+## overview
-This little chatbot using OpenAI API (gpt-3.5-turbo) can generate movie plots based on the prompt from which users have entered.
-The movie generator is fine tuned to tailor engaging, professional movie plots.
-Each movie plots is about 350 words.
+This chatbot using OpenAI API (gpt-3.5-turbo) can generate a movie plot, a title and a poster based on the prompt from which users have entered.
+The movie generator is fine tuned to tailor generating engaging, professional movie.
+Each movie is about 350 words long.

+## Features
+* Type movie idea
+* Generate a movie story based on the user input
+* Generate a movie title
+* Generate a movie poster